FinalsClub/karmaworld/README.md

 For development on localhost, `RabbitMQ` is the default for `djcelery` and is well supported.
 Ensure `RabbitMQ` is installed for local development.

+### Postgresql RDBMS

+PostgreSQL is not necessarily required; other RDBMS could probably be fit into place.
+However, the code was largely written assuming PostgreSQL will be used.
+Change to another system with the caveat that it might take some work.

+There are many cloud providers which provide PostgreSQL databases.
+Heroku has an add-on for providing a PostgreSQL database.
+Ensure something like this is made available and installed to the app.

+For local development, ensure a PostgreSQL is running on localhost or is otherwise accessible.

 ### Amazon S3
 The instructions for creating an [S3](http://aws.amazon.com/s3/) bucket may be [found on Amazon.](http://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html)